jakechaley/Mr-Robogers-Neighborhood/README.md

 0
 Beep!
 Boop!
+3
+4
+5

+Describe: numberPrinter()
-"Won't you be my neighbor?
+Test: It should replace any number constaining the number 3 with  "Won't you be my neighbor?"
+Code:
+Const: 5
+NumberPrinter(number)
+Expected output:
+0
+Beep!
+Boop!
+3
 4
 5